TDT4295-2025-GruppeA/FPGA/readme.md

     make stubs

-The stubs will also be automatically generated when running `make test`
+The stubs will also be automatically generated when running `make test USE_STUBS=stubs`

 ## Tools